null

 While no regulations specifically addressing risks from EV chargers have been formalised in Australia, most associated liability risks, including third party property damage and injury, may be covered in contractual agreements with the manufacturer, installer and maintenance service provider.
 Particular attention to the terms of these agreements is strongly advisable, and legal advice sought if the wording 'holds harmless' is included in any contractual documentation.

-In practical terms property owners using EVs should always ensure:
+In practical terms areas and property owners using EV chargers should always ensure:

 • the EV charging area is clearly demarcated so cabling doesn't come under strain